freddiejbawden/notes/exc/intro-and-mapreduce1.md

 #### Non-Deterministic Map and Reduce Functions

-Most map and reduce operators are deeterministic, this  means that it is easy to visualise and step through how a program  will execute.
+Most map and reduce operators are deterministic, this  means that it is easy to visualise and step through how a program  will execute.

 However, with non deterministic functions - reduction functions can behave differently due to the output of the map function being different.